Words To Avoid In A Rod Critique

 The way a rod moves through the casting stroke depends entirely on the person using it.
 The best casters keep rods of any action on-plane.
 Less skilled casters do not.
 Because so many of the important concerns of fishing—and how well they can be managed—depend on the stiffness of a rod, it is precisely that quality that should be a primary focus in rod reviews.

 So if you wish to sound knowledgeable when talking about fly rods, I recommend avoiding the words “track” and “tracking”.
-You’ll fool some people, but certainly no one that possesses real fly rod knowledge.
+You’ll fool some people, but certainly none that possess real fly rod knowledge.